 Here are a few other thoughts and tips.

-Many schools or colleges allow students onto A Level courses providing they have met the other course requirements alongside a maths resit or English resit course.
+- Many schools or colleges allow students onto A Level courses providing they have met the other course requirements alongside a maths resit or English exam resit course.

-Some students benefit from a 3 year A level course – the first year being an access to A levels which will include GCSE resit courses.
+- Some students benefit from a 3 year A level course – the first year being an access to A levels which will include GCSE exam resit courses.

 - Practice those skills you had last year